hyzok-su/softbody-rod-2d/README.md

 <img src="./docs/nodampingPendulum.gif" height="200" width="30%"/>    <img src="./docs/conventionalDampingPendulum.gif" height="200" width="30%"/>   <img src="./docs/ourdampingPendulum.gif" height="200" width="30%"/>
 <p/>

+The three rows, from top to bottom, illustrate rope-like, beam-like, and mixed structural behaviors, respectively.
+The three columns, from left to right, show simulations without damping, with standard damping, and with orthogonal damping.

 ## Joint

 This project also extends inter-segment connectivity through a unified joint formulation, where connections between rod segments are parameterized as rigid, hinge, or partially constrained joints.
 The formulation introduces a hidden line element connected to all incident rods within the same bending-constraint framework.
 This lightweight approach avoids explicitly modeling angular motion while still producing stable and visually plausible deformation results.